Lavitzlegend/Project-3-Nasa-api/nasa-api/README.md

 ## Technologies Used

 - Javascript, CSS, React:
-    - Axios, React-router-dom, React-animations, Styled-components, Surge
+    - JSX, Axios, React-router-dom, React-animations, Styled-components, Surge
 - NASA Open APIs
 - Embedded pictures and videos
 - Linked a font from fonts.googleapis

-## Theory
-- ??

 ## Main Features

 - Landing page welcomes the user to the App and shows interesting information that will be useful while navigating throughout the different components, providing access to the original web sites for more information.